Bacterial Pneumonia in cats

 Bacteria from other foci of inflammation reach the lungs via the bloodstream (e.g., Abscesses, infected Wounds, pyometra, tooth root infections, urinary tract infections with bacteremia).

-Other possible causes of bacterial Pneumonia include: Inhalation of high bacterial loads or irritants in dense animal housing and poor air quality.
-Smoke or aerosols can irritate the airways and weaken local defense mechanisms, thereby facilitating bacterial colonization.
+Other possible causes of bacterial pneumonia include: Inhalation of high bacterial loads or irritants in crowded animal housing and poor air quality.
+Smoke or aerosols can irritate the airways and weaken local defense mechanisms, thus facilitating bacterial colonization.

-Ingested particles (plant debris) can also be a cause of bacterial Pneumonia.
+Even inhaled particles (plant debris) can be the cause of bacterial pneumonia.

 Symptoms